 Tai Chi is a type of Chinese Martial Art and it is the application of the Taoist philosophy concept of Yin Yang（阴阳) in the human body.
 The concept of Yin Yang is about opposing energies in unison, balance, motion and flow.
 Tai Chi uses this concept to form a meditative state for the mind and body.
 It is for anyone interested in relaxing their body, gaining a stronger mind/body connection, improving their health and achieving high levels of fitness.
 Chinese people believe that Tai Chi benefits the body, mind and spirit.
 You are welcome to experience this calm and peaceful form of Chinese martial arts with us.

-Traditional Chinese costumes
+中国传统服饰 Traditional Chinese Costumes

 Chinese traditional clothing has varied greatly by region and time.
-As a vital part of Chinese civilisation, traditional costumes have played an important role in the country’s history and culture.
+As a vital part of Chinese civilization, traditional costumes have played an important role in the country’s history and culture.
 Their basic features are cross-collars, wrapping the right lapel over the left, tying a sash at the waist and a form of blouse plus skirt or long gown.
 These features have been preserved for thousands of years, even until the time of the Republic of China (1912 – 1949AD), when the Chinese Tunic Suit (the Mao Suit) and the Cheongsam prevailed.
-During our Traditional Chinese costumes session, you will see the a variety of Chinese traditional costumes, learn a lot about Chinese customs, and have the opportunity to wear traditional Chinese costumes.
+During our traditional Chinese costumes session, you will see a variety of Chinese traditional costumes, learn a lot about Chinese customs, and have the opportunity to wear traditional Chinese costumes.

-A social activity coordinator will arrange fun things to do every day in your free time.
+A social activity coordinator will arrange fun things to do in your free time.
 You will have the option of joining a number of activities including meals out, visiting UNESCO protected gardens, going to the cinema, seeing the famous Shanghai acrobats and many more.